EU AI Act Fines and Enforcement: What's at Stake

 - Imposing fines: Setting and collecting administrative penalties

-Several member states have already designated or begun establishing their national authorities.
-Organisations operating across multiple EU markets will need to engage with the authority in each member state where their systems are deployed.
+Several member states have already designated or started building out their national authorities.
+If you operate across multiple EU markets, plan to engage with the authority in every member state where your systems are deployed.
+There is no single front desk.

 The European AI Office